merenlab/merenlab.org/tutorials/infant-gut/index.md

 ```

 {:.notice}
-anvi-cluster-with-concoct has been superseded with anvi-cluster-contigs
+anvi-cluster-with-concoct has been superseded with {% include PROGRAM name="anvi-cluster-contigs" text="anvi-cluster-contigs" %}

 Now you can run the interface again,